DistributedCollective/zero/README.md

 Zero generates revenue in two ways: redemptions, and borrowing ZUSD.

 Redemptions fees are paid in RBTC.
-Borrowing fees (when a user opens a Line of Credit, or borrows more ZUSD from their existing Line of Credit) are paid in ZUSD.
+Origination fees (when a user opens a Line of Credit, or borrows more ZUSD from their existing Line of Credit) are paid in ZUSD.

 ### Redemption Fee